cityofships/i-love-compute/README.md

 Note that all those software are known to be affected by bug [#2](https://gitlab.com/illwieckz/i-love-compute/-/issues/2) (_having a GPU using the radeon driver alongside a GPU using the amdgpu driver makes OpenCL applications unable to run at all_).

-It is known LuxRender on an AMD R9 390X is almost twice faster on Clover with GCN hardware than on AMD-APP Legacy (Orca) or ROCr when it worked (see [#10](https://gitlab.com/illwieckz/i-love-compute/-/issues/10)), so people rendering things using this raytracer may prefer to use Clover, but it's known Clover lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.
+It is known LuxRender on an AMD R9 390X is almost twice faster on Clover with GCN hardware than on AMD-APP Legacy (Orca) or PAL or ROCr when it worked (see [#10](https://gitlab.com/illwieckz/i-love-compute/-/issues/10)), so people rendering things using this raytracer may prefer to use Clover, but it's known Clover lacks image support so photographers may want to install AMD-APP Legacy instead to run Darktable with working OpenCL using that GPU.

 ### AMD quirks